 “On average in the 2019 NAHB survey, 61.1 percent of the final house price was attributable to construction costs, 18.5 percent to the cost of the finished lot, 4.9 percent to overhead and general expenses, 3.7 percent to sales commissions, 1.7 percent to financing costs, 1.0 percent to marketing costs, leaving 9.1 percent for profit (prior to taxes).”

-Not only does 9.1% profit fall short of the 10% goal, but the 11.3% (all of the other costs added up) for overhead exceeds the 10% overhead goal.
+Not only does 9.1% profit fall short of the 10% goal, but the 11.3% for overhead (the sum of all other costs) exceeds the 10% overhead goal.

 Things are just slightly out of balance, but those discrepancies can add up to significant sums of cash over the course of a building year.